gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ## 06-traffic-gen: Designing a Hybrid Traffic Generator

-In order to create a Hybrid Traffic Generator, let's first take a look at how a Linear Traffic Generator works

-The Linear Traffic Generator class doesn't actually simulate any memory accesses.
-Instead, it creates Linear Generator Cores.
-These Linear Generator Cores use a `SimObject` called `PyTrafficGen` (as discussed previously) to create synthetic traffic.

-In order to keep track of these cores, a Linear Traffic Generator will give you a list of the cores that it has created.
-We can then use this list to replace the processor cores on whatever board you initialize.
+Earlier, we discussed that Traffic Generators don't generate synthetic traffic.
+They create a list of cores that call `PyTrafficGen()` to simulate reads/stores.

-Right now, our `HybridGenerator` class has a constructor but no complete method to make a list of cores.
+Right now, our `HybridGenerator` class has a constructor but no complete method to make this list of cores.
 Therefore, we need to create this method.

 If you look at [hybrid_generator.py](../../materials/02-Using-gem5/03-running-in-gem5/06-traffic-gen/components/hybrid_generator.py), you'll see that a method called `def _create_cores`.
 This is the method we will use to create our list of cores.